rbsathish/amazon_textract/README.md

 Create S3:

 	Go to the S3 bucket area.
-Just click on “Services” then “S3”
+Just click on â€œServicesâ€ then â€œS3â€

-	Gives the name “ --- ” and click on	“Create”.
+	Gives the name â€œ --- â€ and click on	â€œCreateâ€.

 Lambda Function:

-	Go to “Services”, then “Lambda”
+	Go to â€œServicesâ€, then â€œLambdaâ€

-	Click on “Functions” in the sided menu and then click on 	“Create function”
+	Click on â€œFunctionsâ€ in the sided menu and then click on 	â€œCreate functionâ€

-	Select “Use a blueprint” and search for “s3-get-object- python”
+	Select â€œUse a blueprintâ€ and search for â€œs3-get-object- pythonâ€

-	Select the option listed and click on “configure”
+	Select the option listed and click on â€œconfigureâ€

-	Give a “Function name” and “Execution role”
+	Give a â€œFunction nameâ€ and â€œExecution roleâ€

 	Click--> create a new role from AWS policy templates

 	Select your S3 bucket that we already created

-	Add “.pdf” at Suffix area.
+	Add â€œ.pdfâ€ at Suffix area.
 With this option, Lambda 	functions will run only when a PDF file was uploaded.
 	(Later you can add more events in s3. follow this steps Go to your s3 bucket--->click permision--->scroll & go for 	Events--->click events --->Add ---> here you can add more 	events like .jpg,.png) If you put this formats of files in 	your s3 bucket means this will trigger the lambda.)

 	Enable trigger

-	Click on “Create function”
+	Click on â€œCreate functionâ€

 	After creating copy the lambda_fuction.py code from my	src.
 	And paste and save the lambda fuction.